mnshankar/oc-subscribe-plugin/README.md

 6. After logging into Mailchimp, create a list for holding subscriber emails.
 5. On your backend -> Settings, under the "Blog" category, an option for "Mailchimp Subscription" becomes available.
 Please enter your Mailchimp API key and List ID in the spaces provided.

+##NOTE:
+if you want to use the component on a partial, drag the component onto your layout and move the code {% component 'Signup' %} onto the partial.
+This way, the ajax framework will be able to find the required handlers.